 Hathaway Recovery Center’s mission:

-“We are committed to providing the highest quality and compassionate health care and comfort to the whole person – mind, body and spirit.
+“We strive to provide the highest quality and compassionate health care and comfort to the whole person – mind, body, and spirit.
 We strive for excellence in the delivery of high quality, effective recovery and health care to our community and all individuals we serve.”

-“We treat all those we serve with compassion, kindness and respect and recognize and affirm the unique and intrinsic worth of each individual.
-We act with honesty, integrity and fairness.
-We pursue excellence in health care through continuing education, evaluation, quality assurance and appropriate staffing.”
+“We treat all those we serve with compassion, kindness.
+At Hathaway, we respect and recognize and affirm the unique and intrinsic worth of each individual.
+Also, we act with honesty, integrity, and fairness.
+We pursue excellence in health care through continuing education, evaluation, quality assurance, and appropriate staffing.”

 HATHAWAY’S PHILOSOPHY, LICENSURE AND ACCREDITATION

-Hathaway Recovery Center is a medical detox and residential treatment program for men and women, specializing in patients with co-occurring and biopsychosocial disorders.
+Hathaway Recovery Center is a medical detox and residential treatment program for men and women.
+At Hathaway, we specialize in patients with co-occurring and biopsychosocial disorders.
 We offer a safe and nurturing environment where patients can begin their journey of recovery.
 As pioneers in the integrated residential treatment sector, we provide specialized treatment for a wide range of addiction and mental health conditions, always on a one-to-one basis.

-Hathaway Recovery Center is compliance with the licensure of California Code of Regulations, Title 9, Chapter 5, and has earned, the esteemed, Joint Commission Accreditation.
-Hathaway offers sub-acute detoxification level of care and residential level of care as defined by the American Society of Addiction Medicine.
+Hathaway Recovery Center is in compliance with the licensure of the California Code of Regulations, Title 9, Chapter 5.
+Also, we have earned, the esteemed, Joint Commission Accreditation.
+We offer sub-acute detoxification level of care and residential level of care as defined by the American Society of Addiction Medicine.
 Hathaway Recovery Center relies upon evidence-based practices to assist and support our patients.

-Hathaway Recovery Center’s overall goal for each patient, is a foundation in lasting recovery, and the development and engagement in an independent and constructive lifestyle, without using substances.
+Our overall goal for each patient is a foundation in lasting recovery, and the development and engagement in an independent and constructive lifestyle, without using substances.
 It is essential that patients are offered a therapeutic environment based upon our belief that all people with substance abuse and other addictive disorders should be treated with dignity and respect.
 Positive behavior and healthy decision-making are encouraged and modeled, further enhancing the therapeutic process and facilitating the desired outcome.

 As a licensed facility, we adhere to the highest standards and comply with regular state inspections.
-Our professional staff has years of experience in the field of addiction and are up to date with current and trending clinical modalities and training.
+Our professional staff has years of experience in the field of addiction.
+They are up to date with current and trending clinical modalities and training.
 Hathaway Recovery Center’s facilities have developed a balanced therapeutic program utilizing traditional and holistic evidence-based treatments including strong rehabilitative components.

 In an effort to promote and maintain ongoing individualized treatment, the facility’s staff and patients work together to develop relevant treatment planning including realistic short- and long-term, time-bound goals.
-These plans are designed to maximize the opportunity to achieve specified goals and objectives that are realistic and achievable.
-This therapeutic approach, combined with individual and group therapies, is seen as an integral component of our effective treatment program.
+These plans maximize the opportunity to achieve specified goals and objectives that are realistic and achievable.
+This therapeutic approach, combined with individual and group therapies, is an integral component of our effective treatment program.

 In summary, Hathaway Recovery Center believes that embracing the values of teamwork, compassion, gratitude, joyful dedication, and integrity most effectively supports and encourages individuals to take responsibility for their own recovery and wellbeing.
-Our goal is to provide the highest quality detox and treatment in a setting that is safe and comfortable so that symptoms occurring in the brain and body after substance abuse can be addressed in a dignified manner.
+Our goal is to provide the highest quality detox and treatment in a safe and comfortable setting to address symptoms occurring in the brain and body after substance abuse in a dignified manner.

 HATHAWAY’S ACCESSIBILITY AND LOCAL NETWORKS

-As described above, Hathaway Recovery Center works with local hospitals, emergency centers, health care facilities, psychiatrists, therapists and other professionals that cannot assist substance use disorder patients with detox or long-term sobriety and must refer to a program that can provide exceptional care.
-We accept those requiring co-occurring care and provide services with an expert team and in a setting that supports the cultivation of self-esteem, confidence and the resolution of shame and guilt.
-Locally, our program has an excellent reputation and hospitals and other medical and mental health care professionals are comfortable and grateful for the quality of care we provide.
+As described above, Hathaway Recovery Center works with local hospitals, emergency centers, health care facilities, psychiatrists, therapists, and other professionals that cannot assist substance use disorder patients with detox or long-term sobriety and must refer to a program that can provide exceptional care.
+We accept those requiring co-occurring care and provide services with an expert team and in a setting that supports the cultivation of self-esteem, confidence, and the resolution of shame and guilt.
+Locally, our program has an excellent reputation.
+Hospitals and other medical and mental health care professionals are comfortable and grateful for the quality of care we provide.